strapi/documentation/docusaurus/docs/dev-docs/configurations/database.md

 Strapi gives you the option to choose the most appropriate database for your project.
 Strapi supports **PostgreSQL**, **SQLite**, **MySQL** and **MariaDB**.

-The following documentation covers how to install SQLite locally (for development purposes):
+The following documentation covers how to install SQLite locally:

 [SQLite installation guide](/dev-docs/configurations/sqlite)
 <!-- <DatabasesLinks>